 It is important that the Waste Partnership and other public and private sector organisations help to protect and enhance the environment of Merseyside and reduce any negative impacts from the products they produce or services they provide.
 Significant progress has been made by the district councils to introduce environmental policies, management systems and, in some cases, achieving and maintaining standards such as ISO14001 to reduce their environmental impact.

 A key objective will be to ensure that the delivery of this Strategy reduces the ecological footprint of LACMW services on Merseyside.
-This supports the global concept of One Planet Living and means that the district councils should consider the land use and biodiversity impacts of their services as well as carbon emissions.
+This supports the global concept of One Planet Living27 and means that the district councils should consider the land use and biodiversity impacts of their services as well as carbon emissions.

-BENEFITSof environmental protection

-To enable us to live within our environmental limits by using or effectively managing our natural resources such as raw materials and reducing the risk to human health and well-being.
+Benefits of environmental protection Challenges of environmental protection To enable us to live within our environmental limits by using or effectively managing our natural resources such as raw materials and reducing the risk to human health and well-being Addressing any significant negative impacts identified through the Strategic Environmental Assessment process (See Chapter 4)

-&lt;sup>27 A global initiative developed by WWF and Bioregional which sees a world in which people everywhere can lead happy, healthy lives within their fair share of the Earth's resources.
+27 A global initiative developed by WWF and Bioregional which sees a world in which people everywhere can lead happy, healthy lives within their fair share of the Earth's resources.

-3. FACING THE FUTURE Sustainable Development
+3.3 Sustainable Development